dbcli/pgcli/docs/pages/full_screen_apps.rst

     # cli.run()
     print('Exiting')

-..
-I'm not sure of the following as sometime `Enter` will make the Application exit,
-.. but better safe that locking the users that follow the tutorial.

-We wont run the application yet as otherwise it will hang indefinitely waiting for a signal to exit the event loop.
+.. note:: In the example above, we don't run the application yet, as otherwise
+    it will hang indefinitely waiting for a signal to exit the event loop.
 This is why the `cli.run()` part is commented.

+    (Actually, it would accept the `Enter` key by default.
+But that's only because by default, a buffer called `DEFAULT_BUFFER` has the focus; its :class:`~prompt_toolkit.buffer.AcceptAction` is configured to return the
+    result when accepting, and there is a default `Enter` key binding that calls the :class:`~prompt_toolkit.buffer.AcceptAction` of the currently
+    focussed buffer.
+However, the content of the `DEFAULT_BUFFER` buffer is not yet visible, so it's hard to see what's going on.)

-Let's now bind a keyboard shortcut to exit.
+Let's now bind a keyboard shortcut to exit:

 Key bindings
 ------------

-In order to react to user action, you need to create a registry of keyboard shortcut to pass to the :class:`~prompt_toolkit.application.Application` when it is constructed.
-The easiest way to do so is to create a :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager`, and then attach callback to desired shortcut. :class:`~prompt_toolkit.keys.Keys` contains a few predefined keyboards shortcut that can be useful.
+In order to react to user actions, we need to create a registry of keyboard shortcuts to pass to our :class:`~prompt_toolkit.application.Application`.
+The easiest way to do so, is to create a :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager`, and then attach handlers to our desired keys. :class:`~prompt_toolkit.keys.Keys` contains a few predefined keyboards shortcut that can be useful.

-To create a `registry` simply instantiate :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager` and get it's `registry` attribute:
+To create a `registry`, we can simply instantiate a :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager` and take its `registry` attribute:

 .. code:: python

     from prompt_toolkit.key_binding.manager import KeyBindingManager
+    manager = KeyBindingManager()
-    registry = KeyBindingManager().registry
+    registry = manager.registry

 Update the `Application` constructor, and pass the registry as one of the argument.

 .. code:: python

     application = Application(buffer=buffer, key_bindings_registry=registry)

-To register a new keyboard shortcut use the :meth:`prompt_toolkit.key_binding.registry.Registry.add_binding` methods as a decorator of a callback:
+To register a new keyboard shortcut, we can use the :meth:`~prompt_toolkit.key_binding.registry.Registry.add_binding` method as a decorator of the key handler:

 .. code:: python